Pontoffel Pock, Where Are You?: Plot

-On his first day working at Gickler's Dill Pickle factory, young Pontoffel Pock is walked through his duty by Gil Gickler where he must push the lever called the push 'em and pull the rope called pull 'em as he is given a dill pickle badge.
-After Gickler walks away, Pontoffel accidentally breaks the push 'em by pulling it.
+On his first day working at Gickler's Dill Pickle Factory, young Pontoffel Pock is walked through his duty by Gil Gickler where he must push the lever called the "pushum" and pull the rope called the "pullum".
+After Gickler walks away, Pontoffel accidentally breaks the pushum by pulling it.
 This caused an alarm to go off as the machinery malfunctions and a dill pickle flood occurs that the other workers had to put a stop to while Pontoffel is shown taking refuge on top of a machinery with Gickler while giving him an "I don't know" gesture.
-Once the crisis was averted, Gickler angrily calls Pontoffel a disgrace to his dill pickle badge, rips it off him, and orders him to kindly and quietly leave Gickler's Dill Pickle Works and never return.
+Once the crisis was averted, Gickler angrily fires Pontoffel.
 Upon returning to his dilapidated home, Pontoffel wishes that he could "get away from it all".
 He is visited by McGillicuddy, a representative of the "Amalgamated Do-Gooding Fairies" who grants his wish by giving him a magical flying piano that can take him anywhere in the world.
 To do so, Pontoffel plays a simple fanfare and then chooses a destination by pressing one of many differently-colored buttons.

 Pontoffel first goes to a country called Groogen, but gets carried away and starts recklessly flying through the sky, scaring the Groogenites and causing havoc.
 The magistrate of Groogen rules in that they load up the "Goomy Gun", which fires multicolored paint, to drive Pontoffel away.
-After being hit by the gun, Pontoffel plummets downward, but is able to send himself home at the last second.

-McGillicuddy attempts to take the piano back due to Pontoffel's mishandling of it, but Pontoffel begs him for a second chance.
-McGillicuddy chooses a random destination for Pontoffel and sends him to Casbahmopolis.
+After being hit by the gun, Pontoffel plummets downward, but is able to send himself home at the last second by using the piano's Homing Pigeon Switch.
+McGillicuddy confronts Pontoffel for mishandling the piano and causing a scene in the country he flew to, so he calls in two of his fairy associates Humbolt and Higbee (who, however are never referred to individually by name) to confiscate the piano, but Pontoffel begs him for a second chance.
+McGillicuddy arrogantly complies, but decides to pick a random destination for Pontoffel and sends him to Casbahmopolis.